How to connect the Dropbox Dash MCP server

 FAQs about setting up the Dash MCP server

-Which apps are supported today?
+Which apps are supported?

 How secure is the connection?